rjhoover/testingTextField/TestingTextFields/README.md

 </br>

 Can anyone see what the problem is?
-I've been fighting over this for more than a day and can't find anything online that talks about this problem.
+I've been fighting over this for more than a day and all I can find online is around ten years old (and it's objc code)
 </br>